-When you purchase your Cradewise you get a waterproof mattress cover and two waterproof fitted sheets that are washable.
+When you purchase your Cradlewise you get a waterproof mattress cover and a waterproof fitted sheet that are washable.
+We recommend air-drying the cover and sheets as they may shrink in the dryer.
 Follow the wash instructions for the best results. 🙌

 - Mini crib vs. crib.
 2021.
 Green Active Family.
 Mini Crib vs Crib: Everything you need to know.

 - Foam or coil crib.
 2021.
 Green Active Family.
 Foam or Coil Crib Mattress: How to Decide What’s Best for Your Baby.